kubevirt-ui/kube-gateway/README.md

 ### Run the proxy locally using a container image

-When running from container image replage the local CLI command `oc-proxy` with a `podman run ...` call.
+When running from container image replage the local CLI command `oc-gate` with a `podman run ...` call.

 For example, after verifying that you have the `./test` dierctory with all the neccary certification, you can run: